Archive for July, 2011

 You guys, he fell.
 He fell face first, arms in the hole, legs kind of flailing about, and we’re all just sitting there stunned.
 After what seemed like hours he was able to get himself out of the hole and when he turned to face me, I was sitting a mere 2 feet away from him, his face… His face was covered in mud.
 He looked over at me and said, I am so sorry.

 My mom was not a person who loved physical comedy, but I do not know how you could have seen this and not bubbled over with laughter.
 I think it was Amelia, my youngest niece, who let out a huge guffaw.
-And I quickly slipped away to the car with Seth and sat for about 5 minutes, my body heaving and shaking and crying with laughter.
+And I quickly slipped away to the car with S and sat for about 5 minutes, my body heaving and shaking and crying with laughter.

-Seth and I drove to a nearby cafe and I had a glass of wine so I could get ahold of myself.
+S and I drove to a nearby cafe and I had a glass of wine so I could get ahold of myself.
 I was moments away from having to read my mother’s eulogy, and all I could do was laugh.
 A man fell into my mother’s grave.
 My mother was buried in what looked like a styrofoam cooler, and a man fell into her grave.

-After the service, before we left for the reception, the funeral director approached Seth and I, by this point I was again all emotion and no sign of joy left in my body, but he came up to us and said, “I just want you to know I didn’t drop her.”
-And Seth, in his signature Seth voice, that those of you who have never heard him won’t really understand, but believe me it’s a specific tone, was like, “Why not, man?”
+After the service, before we left for the reception, the funeral director approached S and I, by this point I was again all emotion and no sign of joy left in my body, but he came up to us and said, “I just want you to know I didn’t drop her.”
+And S, in his signature S voice, that those of you who have never heard him won’t really understand, but believe me it’s a specific tone, was like, “Why not, man?”
 And then the funeral director said, “I know these next months are going to be really hard for all of you, but think of me from time to time.”

 And I do.
 I don’t know how I could possibly forget it.